 |

 nice bright attack to the sound of a guitar.
-The maple is seasoned
+Jeff has achieved sound

-to 9% moisture content before planing.
-A standard Earlewood has a
+to 9% moisture content before cutting.

 headstock. |

-We like to lay out and cut about 30 laminate
+Jeff likes to lay out and cut about 30 laminate

 pieces at a time, so that wood from different boards can be mixed